MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/project/project-vssdk.md

 ## Query for projects that own a specific source file

-Projects and folders have information about which files they own or contain, so you can use a `WithRequired` clause to query for projects that include certain files.
+As projects and folders have information about which files they own or contain, you can use a `WithRequired` clause to query for projects that include certain files.

 ### Example of finding projects that own a given file